rabbitmq/rabbitmq-stream-go-client/README.md

 - accepts an array messages as parameter
 - is synchronous

+Close the producer:
+`producer.Close()` the producer is removed from the server.
+TCP connection is closed if there aren't </b>
+other producers

 ### `Send` vs `BatchSend`

 The `BatchSend` is the primitive to send the messages, `Send` introduces a smart layer to publish messages and internally uses `BatchSend`.